Iron Deficiency Anemia

 - Red blood cell indices—early on, the RBCs may be a normal size and color (normocytic, normochromic) but as the anemia progresses, the RBCs become smaller (microcytic) and paler (hypochromic) than normal.

-- Average size of RBCs (mean corpuscular volume, MCV)—may be decreased
+- Average size of RBCs (mean corpuscular volume, MCV)—decreased

-- Average amount of hemoglobin in RBCs (mean corpuscular hemoglobin, MCH)—may be decreased
+- Average amount of hemoglobin in RBCs (mean corpuscular hemoglobin, MCH)—decreased

 - Increased variation in the size of RBCs (red cell distribution width, RDW)